-Pre-Covid few people worked remotely full time and experience referred to what happened in the office.
+Pre-Covid, few people worked remotely full time, and experience referred to what happened in the office.
 Think Chief Happiness Officers and ping pong tables.
-Then the pandemic hit and everyone became a remote employee.
+Then the pandemic hit, and everyone became a remote employee.

 Now the employee experience is online.

+What is Microsoft Viva in concrete terms?
 Microsoft Viva groups together some existing functionalities with several new features.
 It is composed of four modules housed in Microsoft Teams.

 Connections: Microsoft Viva Connections makes SharePoint and Yammer accessible from within Microsoft Teams.